Your guide to plan, sell tickets, and host the perfect class reunion.

-Having one central webpage from which your guests can gather all the information they need (date, time, location, price), and from which they can purchase tickets is extremely helpful.
+Having one central event page from which your guests can gather all the information they need (date, time, location, price), and from which they can purchase tickets is extremely helpful.
 Anything you can do to make the process easier for your guests will not only leave them with a better impression of you and the reunion as a whole, but will also increase your attendance rates.